 Onsite at Blue Haven are three restaurants: the gourmet Fire and Ice, Salt Bar & Grill, which offers Italian cuisine and pizza, and Jammin’ By the Sea, a waterside grill which serves local and Caribbean dishes.
 There’s also The Market, a small grocery store and deli.

-Like all of the famous coast, the section of Grace Bay fronting the Alexandra Resort is incredible.
+Like all of the famous coast, the section of Grace Bay fronting this resort is incredible.
 Alexandra is located west of Forbes Point (the slightly defined peninsula where Point Grace Resort stands), so the water fronting the resort is more sheltered from the typical east-southeast trade winds, and consequently tends to be calmer than at other locations on Grace Bay.

 The resort density near the Alexandra is rather high, so the beach in the area is one of the most crowded sections of the coast.